WHAT TO DO IN ONE DAY IN ALICANTE

 - Alicante is quite walkable.
 We walked many kilometers on foot – along the beach, in the city center, to the tram station, and at Santa Barbara Castle.

 If you stay in Alicante overnight, I recommend staying very close to the Esplanade (beach area) or the city center.
 Accommodation prices in Alicante are not that high, so I would pay a few extra euros to have the comfort of getting around easily.

 There is one 5-star luxury hotel in Alicante, but there are a few nice 4-star hotels.

 - We got a super great deal for Hotel Maya Alicante, which is near the castle and close to the beach.
-It is a 3-star hotel which was renovated just a while ago, so everything was neat and clean.
+It is a 3-star hotel that was renovated just a while ago, so everything was neat and clean.
 Click here to find out more about the rates and the hotel.

 - Click here to find more hotels in Alicante – for each budget.